Microsoft Corporation [MSFT] – it’s time to buy. Check out key Indicators

 Microsoft Corporation [NASDAQ:MSFT]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Microsoft Corporation [MSFT], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
-On average, stock market experts give MSFT an Buy rating.
-The average 12-month price forecast for this stock is $172.64, with the high estimate being $210.00, the low estimate being $145.00 and the median estimate amounting to $191.00.
-This is compared to its latest closing price of $173.70.
+Professional stock traders oftentimes make sure they verify what some leading Wall Street voices have to say about a potential buy.
+Currently, in relation to Microsoft Corporation [MSFT], the latest Wall Street average recommendation we can view is from the fiscal quarter that will be ending in the month of 12/30/2019.
+This is compared to its latest closing price of $177.04.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Microsoft Corporation [MSFT] is sitting at 4.88.
 This is compared to 1 month ago, when its average rating was 4.88.